cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

   nuclio    | pth-foolwood-siammask | cvat    | ready |     49155 | 1/1
 ```

 Let's see how it works in UI.
-First of all go to [models tab](http://localhost:8080/models)
+Go to [models tab](http://localhost:8080/models)
 and check that you can see SiamMask in the list.
 If you cannot by a reason it
 means that there are some problems.
 Go to one of our public channels and ask
 for help.